Viburnum lentago: Distribution and habitat

 Nannyberry is native to the northeastern and midwestern United States, and to southern Canada from New Brunswick west to southeastern Saskatchewan.
 Isolated populations are found in the Dakotas, Wyoming, Colorado, and the Appalachian Mountains as far south as Kentucky and Virginia.
 It grows in wet soil along the borders of the forest, often found in fence corners and along roadsides.

 Ecology

 Mammals, game birds and songbirds consume the fruit during the winter.

 Uses

-As suggested by the alternative name sweet viburnum, the fruit is (unlike that of many viburnums) edible.
+As suggested by the alternative name sweet viburnum, the fruit is (unlike that of many viburnums) widely palatable.
 The bark and leaves were also used by Native Americans in the preparation of herbal medicines.

 It is admired for its compact habit, its lustrous foliage which insects rarely disfigure, its beautiful and abundant flowers, its handsome edible fruit and its brilliant autumnal color.
 It readily adapts itself to cultivation, and is one of the best of the small trees of eastern America for the decoration of parks and gardens in all regions of extreme winter cold.
 It is easily raised from seeds which, like those of the other American species, do not germinate until the second year after they are planted.

 It has been hybridized with Viburnum prunifolium in gardens to give the hybrid Viburnum × jackii.